BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## How to Run Bitcoin Cache Machine

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
 BCM components run as background server-side processes only, so you'll usually want to have one or more always-on computers with a reliable Internet connection.
-You can run BCM in a hardware-based VM or preferably directly on bare-metal (for performance).
-BCM is a [distributed system](https://en.wikipedia.org/wiki/Distributed_computing), so it gets more reliable and performant as you add commodity hardware.
+You can run BCM in a hardware-based VM or directly on bare-metal.

 BCM application components are deployed using the [LXD REST](https://github.com/lxc/lxd/blob/master/doc/rest-api.md) and [Docker](https://www.docker.com/) APIs.
 LXD is widely available on various free and open-source linux platforms.
 Don't worry too much about all the dependencies.
 The BCM CLI installs all the software you will need.